Jake McCarthy Player Props: Diamondbacks vs. Dodgers

 - McCarthy hit .283 with 16 doubles, three triples, eight home runs and 23 walks.

-- He took the pitcher deep in 8.1% of his games last season (99 in all), going deep in 2.3% of his plate appearances.
+- He hit a long ball in 8.1% of his games last season (99 in all), leaving the ballpark in 2.3% of his trips to the plate.

+- McCarthy drove in a run in 28 games last year out of 99 (28.3%), including multiple RBIs in 8.1% of those games (eight times) and three or more RBIs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.